Leading the way on climate action

 A bold approach is needed.

-We’ve set the most demanding carbon emission target of any major insurance company in the world.
+We were the first major UK financial services company to set this target.
 It won’t be easy to do, but we’re determined to take bold steps to help tackle the climate crisis.

 Our plan to be net zero by 2040 means we aim to: